Best Restaurant Business Loans in December 2025

 Small business grants

-Small business grants are provided by federal, state or local government organizations, as well as private companies and nonprofit foundations.
-The funds can be used to help start, grow or expand your business, or to help boost the economy in high-need areas.
+Small business grants are offered by federal, state or local government organizations, as well as private companies and nonprofit foundations.
+The funds can be used to help start, grow or expand your business or to help boost the economy in high-need areas.
 While business grants can be competitive, it’s worth the time and effort of applying to access free money for your restaurant.

 Business credit card

 Business credit cards are another type of financing that can help cover low-cost and everyday expenses.
-You can earn rewards for your purchases and even write off the interest as a qualified business tax deduction.
+You may be able to earn rewards for your purchases and even write off the interest as a qualified business tax deduction.

 However, some business credit cards come with an annual fee, and almost all charge higher interest rates than regular business loans.
 Because of this, it’s best to use them on an as-needed basis, making sure to pay off the balance in full each month.